 This naturally took me towards off-road ultras and I spent a few years targeting these.
 In 2010 and 2011 I raced the Runfurther series, which is 12 races ranging from 30 - 100 miles.

-Away from running I work at Loughborough University in the sports commercial team, looking after events and sports business.
+Away from running I work at Loughborough University within the sports department as Business and Events manager.

 In 2010 I met Emily, who had already been a Barrow Runner for a few years.

 We ran together a lot, especially her long runs, and she finally convinced me to come to training.
 I was pretty reluctant at first, I'd briefly been a member of the Uni club, but not enjoyed it and spent the rest of the time 'unattached'.
 I was very quickly converted though, and got more and more involved over the years.